 - Exercise

-Staying active can distract from cravings and improve overall mental health.
+Staying active can help distract yourself from cravings and improve overall mental health.
 Support from others is crucial as well.
-Joining a support group, such as Narcotics Anonymous or seeking the help of family and friends, provides accountability and emotional support.
+Joining a support group, such as Narcotics Anonymous, or seeking the help of family and friends, provides accountability and emotional support.
 Building a strong social network of individuals who understand the struggles of addiction can make it easier to stay on track during difficult moments.

 Treatment for Addiction